jfisher396/coding-quiz/README.md

   ## Description:

-  A multiple-choice quiz built using HTML, CSS and JavaScript.
+  A multiple-choice quiz built using HTML, CSS and JavaScript utilizing local storage.

 ---